Bring Your Own Content (BYOC) Overview

 You need to provide your API token when you call any Meltwater API endpoint.

-You provide the API token as a header called apikey
+You provide the API token as a header called apikey, for example:

 curl -X POST \